Overlord-Runt/notes/docs/english/Common Module/text3.md

 5. What is the problem wth living in a world where there are voices that are only read and laughter is never heard?

-We are never able to properly communicate our emotions and we cannot experience the emotions of others unless it is told to us
+We are never able to properly communicate our emotions and we cannot experience the emotions of others unless it is specifically told to us.
+This further lowers our ability to socialise with the outside world and disconnects people from each other.

 6. Identify a paradox in the poem and comment in what makes it effective.